 Is Santo Stefano a good area to stay in Bologna for first-time visitors?

 Yes.
-Santo Stefano ranks #2 of 3 Bologna neighbourhoods for first-time visitors (combined score 71/100), with walk score 85/100, food 71/100, safety 65/100, and vibe 65/100.
-Santo Stefano is the spiritual and architectural heart of Bologna, home to the extraordinary Basilica di Santo Stefano—a labyrinthine complex of seven medieval churches.
+Santo Stefano ranks #2 of 3 Bologna neighbourhoods for first-time visitors (combined score 74/100), with walk score 85/100, food 71/100, safety 75/100, and vibe 65/100.
+Santo Stefano is a pedestrian-friendly historic quarter perfect for families who want to explore medieval Bologna without the crowds of the city centre.

 Is Santo Stefano safe?